JohnLo718/Car_component_serial_number/README.md

 # Car Component Serial Number Finder

 This repository contains a small Streamlit application for managing cars and their component serial numbers.
+You can compare cars, list their components, add or edit entries, and now delete cars or individual components with confirmation.

 ## Running locally